sreya-kambhatla/OTI-Tracker-AI/README.md

 - **4 flip cards** — In Progress, Completed, Blocked, Team Overview.
 Click any card to reveal the full list of OTIs or team members
 - **Animated metrics** — numbers count up on load for a polished feel

-### AI-Powered Filtering *(In Development)*
-- **Natural language queries** — designed to support queries like "show critical OTIs" or "who hasn't logged this week?" instead of using dropdowns
-- **Architecture ready** — built to connect to an AI API (Anthropic Claude or Azure OpenAI) to interpret queries and apply filters automatically
-- **Suggestion chips** — quick-access prompts for common team lead queries
-- **Enterprise path** — designed to migrate to Azure OpenAI to stay within Microsoft's ecosystem
+### AI Assistant
+- **Floating chat button** — accessible from all tabs, never in the way
+- **Conversational responses** — powered by Claude, reads your actual OTI and team data
+- **Ask anything** — "Who hasn't logged this week?", "Who is most overloaded?", "Summarise OTI-XXXXX", "Generate standup notes"
+- **Chat history** — follow-up questions supported within a session
+- **Secure backend** — API key stored on Vercel serverless function, never exposed in the browser
+- **Markdown rendering** — responses render with proper bold, headings, and bullet points

 ### OTI Management
 - **OTI cards** — each card shows total hours, days logged, average per day, assignee, and last logged date
-- **Inline editing** — click the edit icon on any log row to edit in place
+- **Inline editing** — click the edit icon on any log row to update in place
-- **Quick status change** — change OTI status directly from the card without opening logs
+- **Quick status change** — change an OTI status directly from the card without opening logs
 - **Delete confirmation** — custom modal prevents accidental deletions
 - **Notes field** — optional notes per log entry for blockers or progress updates

 ### Filtering & Search
-- Natural language AI queries
-- Search by OTI ID, title, or assignee
+- Search by OTI ID, title, or assignee name
 - Filter by status, priority, assignee, year, and month
 - Sort by last logged, most hours, or least hours
 - Active filter count badge